10 Wonderful Sources of Support for Learning and Development

 You might be thinking, why do you need a personal development plan in the first place?
 The answer is, the different stages of the PDP cycle would give you several valuable insights.
 These insights would further provide you with greater clarity on what your goals and aspirations are and how to achieve them.
 This self-analysis contributes to your decision making process while applying for a job or choosing the right education stream for you.

 A PDP also helps you to identify your strengths and weaknesses.
-As such, you can work on your existing skills and capabilities to understand where you stand at the time of the assessment and lets you reflect on your next steps.
+As such, you can work on your existing skills and capabilities to understand where you stand at the time of the assessment and let you reflect on your next steps.

 A personal plan is something that you would create according to your preference.
 However, if you follow some guidelines, it would be easier for you to design the plan.